 Members can verify a COVID stimulus check’s authenticity using the U.S. Department of the Treasury, Bureau of the Fiscal Service, Treasury Check Verification Application (opens new window).
 The U.S. Secret Service and the U.S. Department of the Treasury released a public service announcement that provides quick tips about genuine security features of stimulus payment checks from the U.S. Treasury.

-Members can view images of official checks and highlights of the security features (opens new window) on the Secret Service’s website.
-These features include the United States Treasury Seal and Watermark, ink that changes color and bleeds when it gets wet, the use of an ultraviolet overprint and unique micro-printing, and “Economic Impact Payment President Donald J. Trump” text next to the Statue of Liberty.Close and return to top
+Members can view images of official checks and highlights of the security features on the Treasury’s (opens new window) and Secret Service’s (opens new window) websites.
+These features include the United States Treasury Seal and Watermark, ink that changes color and bleeds when it gets wet, the use of an ultraviolet overprint and unique micro-printing.Close and return to top

 Cash & Deposits